freebsd/freebsd-quarterly/2020q1/kde.md

 There were no substantial Qt updates but four bugfix releases for `devel/cmake`, and regular work all over the ports tree.

+The SDDM login manager was updated to a much newer -- by over a year -- release and patched to support more FreeBSD features.

 One update to `devel/qca` dropped compatibility with FreeBSD 11 because upstream no longer supports older OpenSSL versions.
 There is infrastructure in the ports tree now that adds a `USES=qca`